Hokutoumi Nobuyoshi: Yokozuna

 After his second tournament title in March 1987 and a runner-up performance in May, he was promoted to yokozuna for the July tournament.
+During his yokozuna dohyō-iri at the Meiji Shrine in 1987, Hokutoumi unusually used a set of personal keshō-mawashi because his master Kokonoe (former yokozuna Kitanofuji) had had three keshō-mawashi made in his name for him while he was still ōzeki.
 In 1988 he suffered a severe back injury which kept him out of three tournaments.
 It also appeared he would miss the start of the January 1989 tournament, but it was delayed due to the death of the emperor, and he went on to win the tournament.
 He also won the May tournament.
-In July, he took part in an historic play-off with Chiyonofuji – the first time ever that two yokozuna from the same stable had met in the ring (the rules of sumo state that wrestlers from the same stable can only fight each other in a play-off).
+In July, he took part in an historic play-off with Chiyonofuji – the first time ever that two yokozuna from the same stable had met in the ring (the rules of sumo state that wrestlers from the same stable can only fight each other in a play-off); Hokutoumi ending up losing the playoff and the championship to Chiyonofuji.

 On the last day of the March 1990 tournament, he fought in a rare three-way play-off with ōzeki Konishiki and sekiwake Kirishima.
 In a play-off, wrestlers fight each other in turn, the first to win two consecutive bouts winning the tournament.
 First, Hokutoumi fought Konishiki and lost.
 Konishiki was then drawn up against Kirishima.
 Konishiki only needed to win this bout for the tournament, but Kirishima won.
 Next was Kirishima against Hokutoumi, Kirishima needing just this bout for his first yūshō.
 Hokutoumi won.
 Hokutoumi then beat Konishiki in the next bout, thus winning the tournament.

 On the fourteenth day of the March 1991 tournament, he injured his left knee during a bout with Ōnokuni, but managed to go on to win the tournament with 13 wins.
 After this, Hokutoumi had many absences due to his knee.
 In October 1991 he was awarded the Japan Festival Trophy after winning an exhibition tournament at the Royal Albert Hall in London.
 At the start of 1991 there were four yokozuna, but Chiyonofuji retired in May 1991, Ōnokuni in July and Asahifuji in January of the next year (1992), leaving Hokutoumi the sole yokozuna.
 Left with this responsibility he struggled on, but he withdrew from the March 1992 tournament after losing his first two matches to Mitoizumi and Kushimaumi, and announced his retirement shortly before the May 1992 tournament at the age of 28 years and 10 months.
 Citing shoulder, elbow and knee injuries, he said he had "lost my fighting spirit to continue training."
 In the space of just one year, all four yokozuna had retired.
 Hokutoumi had fought 29 basho as yokozuna.
 Following his retirement, there were no yokozuna on the banzuke for the first time in 60 years, and sumo went without one for the next eight months, until the promotion of Akebono in January 1993.